siddharth2011/siddharth2011.github.io/README.md

 - Relevant Coursework: Database Management System, Python Programming, C++ Programming, Data Structures and Algorithm, Analysis of Algorithms, Deep Learning, Data Mining

 ### Experience
+- Graduate Teaching Assistant - Software Validation Verification and Testing Aug 2022 - Jul 2023
+Arizona State University Tempe, Arizona, USA
+ - Assisting Dr. Tuzmen in teaching, grading the assignments, and preparing and revamping teaching materials for a class of 125+ students for 2 consecutive terms.
+ - Conducted weekly office hours to give guidance to grad students on various topics like Specification-based testing, and structural-based testing.
+- Associate Software Developer Jun 2021 - Dec 2021
+Tata Consultancy Services (TCS) Gurugram, India
+ - Was involved in developing a scalable order processing system for a UK-based e-commerce company using Java and Microsoft Power Apps.
+ - Was involved in optimizing the order workflows, enhancing efficiency of the system and user experience.
+- Software Developer (ML) - Intern May 2019 - Aug 2019
+Indian Institute of Technology-Kanpur (IIT Kanpur) Kanpur, India
+ - Spearheaded the development of an autonomous road sign detection system, based on YOLO-v3.
+Was involved in data preprocessing and training the CNN model with our custom data
+ - Successfully deployed the model on Raspberry Pi, demonstrating strong technical and project management skills

 ### Project and Research Work